-GRID 1: The top portion of the mat where most flows will start and finish.
+TOP GRID: The top section of the mat where a majority of flows start and finish with sunrise salutations.

 There are two distinct sets of marks in grid 1.
 The first set of marks are what we call the “t’s” which look like -.-

-The “T’s” are located at the top center as well as along the sides of your mat and are specifically designed to form fit the natural shape of your right and left big toes as they’re pressed together.
-Making it easier to equidistantly align your feet over a consistent period of time.
+The “T’s” are located at the top center as well as along the sides of our patented mat and are specifically designed to form fit the natural shape of your right and left big toes.
+Making it easier to equidistantly align your feet confidently and over a consistent period of time.

 The second set of marks are the “Arrows,” which look like >>>> <<<<

 The arrows are specifically designed to align with the natural angle of your thumbs as your hands press into the mat (downward dog/forward fold/camel & cat/pushups).
-This mark is only found at the top portion of your mat in grid 1, on the right and left sides of the top center “t’s”
+This mark is only located in the TOP GRID

 Tip: Try to line the tips of your thumbs with the dots in the middle of the “arrows” and the rest of your fingers will fall into place.
 You can line up your thumbs on the line or between the line depending on your shoulder width adjusting left to right.